What You Should Know About Dental Crowns

 What is the Process of Getting a Crown?

 You can expect the dental crown procedure to take two appointments unless we use our CAD/CAM system.
-During your first appointment, our dentists will remove enough enamel from the receiving tooth so the dental crown won’t look bulky.
+During your first appointment, our dentist will remove enough enamel from the receiving tooth so the dental crown won’t look bulky.
 This is typically a quick and painless procedure, but you might feel some discomfort.
 If this is the case, we can use local anesthesia as needed to keep you comfortable during the procedure.

 Your finished dental crown can take anywhere from a few days to a few weeks to complete.
 Once it’s finished, we’ll let you know.
 When you come back for your second appointment, the temporary crown will be replaced with your new permanent restoration.